Small caps star in Europe as macro woes hit big firms

-While the EuroSTOXX 50 index of euro zone blue chips is down 0.7 percent in 2012 .STOXX50E, the STOXX Europe Small 200 .SCXP and its mid-cap equivalent .MCXP are both firmly in the black, up 9.3 and 8.6 percent, respectively - potentially heading for only the second year in a quarter of a century when small firms have surged while the large languish.
+While the EuroSTOXX 50 index of euro zone blue chips is down 0.7 percent in 2012, the STOXX Europe Small 200 and its mid-cap equivalent are both firmly in the black, up 9.3 and 8.6 percent, respectively - potentially heading for only the second year in a quarter of a century when small firms have surged while the large languish.

 “Stock picking is going to be fundamental going forward.
 You are in a slow growth world, where economic outlooks are going to be very divergent so it’s going to be very important to invest in the minority of companies which can grow,” said Richard Plackett, who runs BlackRock’s 1.4 billion sterling ($2.2 billion) UK Special Situations Fund.